 Jesus said how we interact with our treasures says something about our hearts.
 Yet, for some of us, it’s still a taboo subject.

 Parents teach these things by example.
-But if they plan to instill values in their children and bury them so deeply that those children will instill them in their children, they have to get intentional.
+But if you plan to instill values in your children and bury them so deeply that those children will instill them in their children, you’re going to have to get intentional.
 Smart families are intentional about sharing what’s important.

-Jesus talked a lot about wealth, frequently and in detail.
+Jesus talked a lot about wealth – frequently, at length, and in great detail.
 He said that how we interact with our treasures says something about the health of our hearts (Matthew 6:21).
 Yet, for some of us, it’s still a taboo subject.
 We can’t let that happen.
 We need to have healthy conversations about money with our families if we want to avoid family strife and see our heirs carry on the legacy of generosity that we have begun.

 5 questions to examine as a family